tschermer02/topoCurve1/README.md

 #### `plot(input, filename)`

-Plot the elevation values and save the plot as an image file.
+Plot the elevation values and save the plot as an image file to reports/figures.

 - **Parameters:**
   - `input` (numpy.ndarray): Input elevation values.